mispchallenge/MISP-2023-Challenge-Baseline/README.md

 # MISP 2023 Challenge: Audio-Visual Target Speaker Extraction (Baseline)
-**2023.9.22: We have fixed several bugs.
+**2023.9.29: Some explanations have been provided for the espnet environment of the back-end ASR system** **2023.9.22: We have fixed several bugs.
 If you have downloaded the code before, please download it again to synchronize it.**

 MISP 2023 challenge focuses on the  Audio-Visual Target Speaker Extraction (AVTSE) task.
 For a description of the task setting, dataset and baseline, please refer to the challenge overview [paper](https://arxiv.org/abs/2309.08348).